Tordsg/Xcitr/readme.md

 ### [ui](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2117/gr2117/-/tree/master/modules-exciter/ui)

-The ui module contains all of the front-end development of the app.
+The ui module contains all of the front-end development of the application.
 This includes the App class which provides the framework for managing the JavaFX application, the AppStarter class that makes the client application packable to a single jar and the ClientHandler that handles the applications´ REST Client.
 Further there are six controller classes that implements the core and user modules to assemble the user interface.

 - [ImageController](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2117/gr2117/-/tree/master/modules-exciter/ui/ImageController): handles the images that are being swiped
 - [LoginController](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2117/gr2117/-/tree/master/modules-exciter/ui/LoginController): connected to login.fxml and enables a user to log in on the Xcitr-application
 - [SignUpController](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2117/gr2117/-/tree/master/modules-exciter/ui/SignUpController): connected to signup.fxml and manages the signup window where a new user can create a new account on the application
 - [PrimaryController](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2117/gr2117/-/tree/master/modules-exciter/ui/PrimaryController): connected to primary.fxml and manages the swiping-page where the user can like and match with other users
-- [SecondaryController](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2117/gr2117/-/tree/master/modules-exciter/ui/SecondaryController): connected to profile.fxml and manages the user information as a profile page
+- [ProfileController](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2117/gr2117/-/tree/master/modules-exciter/ui/ProfileController): connected to profile.fxml and manages the user information as a profile page
 - [MatchController](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2117/gr2117/-/tree/master/modules-exciter/ui/MatchController): connected to match.fxml and manages the users matches and communication with them

 ### [user](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2117/gr2117/-/tree/master/modules-exciter/user)